Despite what outsiders say, electronic music production is hard.

 How to improve objective self-assessment:

 - Sleep on your work.
-No, I don’t mean printing a CD and physically sleeping on it, but before you attempt to critique your music – give it a day or two.
+Before you attempt to critique your music – give it a day or two.

 - Ask for the opinion of others.
 As you gain feedback from a wide circle of people, you’ll begin to see where your biases or insecurities lie.
 Once you know what they are, you can address them.